Dennis Eckersley: Personal life

 Eckersley married his first wife Denise in 1973 and they had a daughter, Mandee.
 Denise left him for Rick Manning, his then-Cleveland Indians teammate, in 1978; the affair precipitated Eckersley's trade to the Red Sox that year.
 Two years later, Eckersley married model Nancy O'Neil.
 They adopted two children, Jake and Alexandra.
 Eckersley and O'Neil divorced shortly after his retirement from baseball.
 His third wife, Jennifer, is a former lobbyist and manages Eckersley's business and charitable affairs.

 During the first half of his career, Eckersley had problems with alcohol; he became sober in January 1987.

 An MLB Network documentary about Eckersley, titled Eck: A Story of Saving, premiered on December 13, 2018.

 In December 2022, Eckersley's adopted daughter Alexandra was arrested on suspicion of abandoning her newborn in a wooded area in 18 degree weather and misleading authorities as to the infant's whereabouts.
 Alexandra had been homeless since 2018 and suffering from addiction and mental health issues.
-In October 2024, Alexandra was sentenced to 18 months, which would be suspended as long as she maintained compliance with mental health recommendations.
+In October 2024, Alexandra was given an 18 month suspended sentence, contingent on continued attention for mental health treatment.